 Fat carries flavor, and when it is lost during cooking, some of the inherent taste of the ground beef is also lost.
 This can lead to a less rich and savory flavor in the final dish.
 Additionally, fat helps to distribute flavor compounds throughout the meat, ensuring that each bite is full of deliciousness.
 Without enough fat, the flavors may not be as evenly distributed, resulting in a less satisfying eating experience.

-See also How to cook a salmon burger on the stove
+See also How to clean and cook blue crab

 Texture